CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 9.md

     ![](./media/m36-gt-lab-ex8-1-g16.png)

 1. A meeting invite will be sent to the attendees of the meeting.
-You can find it on your **Calender** page in the time slot you chose.
+You can find it on your **Calendar** page in the time slot you chose.

     ![](./media/m36-gt-lab-ex8-1-g17.png)